XpiritBV/ContainerWorkshop-Docs/Lab11-Istio.md

 istio-ingressgateway   LoadBalancer   10.96.240.207   localhost     15020:32700/TCP,80:31380/TCP,443:31390/TCP,31400:31400/TCP,15029:30802/TCP,15030:30801/TCP,15031:31368/TCP,15032:32407/TCP,15443:30823/TCP   2d17h
 ```

-> Note that the value of 'EXTERNAL-IP' shows 'localhost'.
+> Note that the value of 'EXTERNAL-IP' shows 'localhost' when running on the mini-cluster.
 This means that you can access this service from the host that runs the mini-cluster (i.e. your laptop), by using 'localhost'.
-This is convenient for testing.
+This is convenient for local testing.

+**If the value of 'EXTERNAL-IP' is not 'localhost', make a note of the value, replace 'localhost' with that value in the CURL commands below.**

 At this time, no services are exposed yet.
 So if you run the following command, you will receive an empty response: